Devanagari numerals

-The Devanagari numerals are the symbols used to write numbers in the Devanagari script, the predominant for northern Indian languages.
+The Devanagari numerals are the symbols used to write numbers in the Devanagari script, predominantly used for northern Indian languages.
 They are used to write decimal numbers, instead of the Western Arabic numerals.

 Table

+In modern-era, languages like Hindi, Marathi and Nepali have adopted Devanagari as the standard script, before which they were respectively written using Kaithi, Modi and Newari scripts.